 All employees who might be at risk of occupational exposure to bloodborne pathogens are required by the OSHA 29 CFR 1020.1030 standard to undertake training and receive a bloodborne pathogen certification.
-There are many different ways to get this training, a popular method is via a bloodborne pathogen training video.
+There are many different ways to get this training, a popular method is via a bloodborne pathogen video.

-The OSHA BBP standard outlines what must be covered in the training in order to achieve bloodborne pathogen certification status.
+The OSHA BBP standard outlines what must be covered in the training in order to achieve bloodborne pathogens certification status.